 The midterm is a closed-book, proctored online exam.
 It is two hours long and covers material in Modules 1 and 2.
-It consists of multiple choice questions, questions that ask you to identify a key term and describe its importance, and essay questions.
+It consists of multiple choice questions and short essay questions.
 If you have concerns about the format and/or content of the examination, please contact your mentor at least a week in advance of the scheduled test.

 For the midterm, you are required to use the College's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 You are on your honor not to cheat during an exam.
 Cheating means: